benmneb/word-of-the-buddha/web/content/09_the-gradual-training.md

 ## Full Comprehension of the Purpose

-<span class="sutta-ref">MN 27</span> You act in full comprehension of the purpose when going forward and returning; you act in full comprehension of the purpose when looking ahead and looking away, when flexing and extending your limbs, when wearing your clothes and carrying things; you act in full comprehension of the purpose regarding eating, drinking, defecating and urinating, walking, standing, sitting, sleeping, being awake, talking, and keeping silent.
+<span className="sutta-ref">MN 27</span> You act in full comprehension of the purpose when going forward and returning; you act in full comprehension of the purpose when looking ahead and looking away, when flexing and extending your limbs, when wearing your clothes and carrying things; you act in full comprehension of the purpose regarding eating, drinking, defecating and urinating, walking, standing, sitting, sleeping, being awake, talking, and keeping silent.

 ## Meditation

-<span class="sutta-ref">MN 27</span> When you have developed this noble virtue, this noble restraint of the sense faculties, and this noble full comprehension of the purpose, you go to a secluded dwelling place such as the forest, the foot of a tree, a mountain, a ravine, a hillside cave, a charnel ground, a jungle thicket, an open space, or a heap of straw.
+<span className="sutta-ref">MN 27</span> When you have developed this noble virtue, this noble restraint of the sense faculties, and this noble full comprehension of the purpose, you go to a secluded dwelling place such as the forest, the foot of a tree, a mountain, a ravine, a hillside cave, a charnel ground, a jungle thicket, an open space, or a heap of straw.

 You sit down, folding your legs crosswise, straightening the body, and establishing mindfulness as a priority.